 let off a sickened roar.

 He took the time to take in what had happened to him.
 He looked at his malformed body, how his bones protruded from the fingertips of his left hand, his right arm now a colossal tube littered with nodes of living insects, ready to infect at his command.
-Bringing his hand to his face he felt the lack of features he obtained.
-His ears, nose, all gone.
-He had grown extra teeth that lazily sliced through his cheeks and lips, the more he moved his mouth the more it shredded the nearby skin until his cheeks were no more.
+Bringing his hand to his face, he felt the lack of features he obtained.
+His ears and nose were all gone.
+He had grown extra teeth that lazily sliced through his cheeks and lips; the more he moved his mouth, the more it shredded the nearby skin until his cheeks were no more.

 Alex grinned and lurched forward onto Atticus, tearing him apart as he consumed his drained corpse.